 Although these strategies certainly take time, they exponentially increase your odds of reaching your leads versus organic traffic alone.

-Given the amount of time it takes to produce on-site content, a surefire way to ensure a positive ROI is through republishing and repurposing each and every piece you put out there.
+Given the amount of time it takes to produce on-site content, a surefire way to ensure a positive content marketing ROI is through republishing and repurposing each and every piece you put out there.

 If this seems daunting at first, don’t worry.
 The more time you spend promoting, the more you streamline your process.
 Promotion quickly becomes second nature.